SiMa: Effective and Efficient Matching Across Data Silos Using Graph Neural Networks

-Now we explain the drawbacks of this sampling strategy with the example in Figure \ref{fig:sampling}a.
-Figure \ref{fig:relatedness-graph} depicts six positive edges in the relatedness graph, while Figure \ref{fig:sampling}a shows the six randomly selected negative edges.
-A major drawback is that there could be nodes not connected with any negative edge in the sample, like the three rightmost nodes in the figure.
+As we see in Figure \ref{fig:sampling}a, a major drawback is that there could be nodes not connected with any negative edge in the sample, like the three rightmost nodes in the figure.
 This could severely affect the training process, since for these nodes we miss information about nodes they should not relate to.
 Moreover, it might be that certain nodes show up more frequently in the negative samples than others, which creates an unwanted imbalance in the training data for negative examples.

-\para{NS2: Random sampling per node} In order to deal with the shortcomings of the previous sampling strategy, we propose proceeding with random sampling per node in the relatedness graph.
-Specifically, in order to guarantee that every node is associated with at least one negative edge, we randomly sample negative edges for each node separately.
-To balance the number of positive and negative edges that a node is associated with, we specify the sample size to be equal to the degree of the node in the relatedness graph, i.e., to the number of positive edges; since we want to control the number of incoming negative edges per node, we choose to sample directed edges.
-With this optimization we manage not only having negative samples for each node, but also we ensure that the number of incoming positive and negative edges per node will be equal.
+\para{NS2: Sampling per node} To guarantee that every node is associated with at least one negative edge, we randomly sample negative edges for each node separately.
+To balance the number of positive and negative edges that a node is associated with, we specify the sample size to be equal to the degree of the node in the relatedness graph, i.e., to the number of positive edges; since we want to control the number of incoming negative edges per node, we opt for directed edges.